go-gorm/gorm.io/pages/docs/write_plugins.md

 }
 ```

-The `Initialize` method will be invoked when register the plugin into GORM first time, and GORM will save the registered plugins, access them like:
+The `Initialize` method will be invoked when registering the plugin into GORM first time, and GORM will save the registered plugins, access them like:

 ```go
 db.Config.Plugins[pluginName]